ukxxx/vpn-telegram_-control_bot/README.md

     }

     Replace YOUR_BOT_TOKEN, YOUR_VPN_SERVER_IP, YOUR_VPN_SERVER_LOGIN, and YOUR_VPN_SERVER_PASSWORD with the corresponding values.
 Add Telegram user IDs you want to grant access to the bot in the users array.
 List the VPN client names in the clients array.

-    Make sure the following files are in the same directory as the script: vpnbotlog.txt: This file stores logs of user actions and bot events. spddata.csv: This file stores the speed test data in CSV format. graph.png: This file will be used to store the speed history graph.

 ## Usage